shivanijwork/ChennaiFloodMappingML/README.md

 # ChennaiFloodMappingML

 A research project that combines **machine learning** and **spatial data** to predict and visualize flood-prone zones in Chennai, India.
-This work was carried out as part of my postgraduate research and is especially designed to help citizens and real estate decision-makers understand flood risks in various wards of Chennai.
+This work was carried out as part of my postgraduate research (In Second Semester) and is especially designed to help citizens and real estate decision-makers understand flood risks in various wards of Chennai.

 ---